 Guidance for current quarter -- As Chief Financial Officer Peter Oppenheimer spoke about Apple's guidance for the current quarter in Wednesday's conference call, the stock immediately dropped farther.
-Apple, which is known for providing extremely conservative guidance for future profits and revenues and then destroying that figure with its actual results, will begin offering a range of possible results that it actually expects to fall within.
+Apple, which is known for providing extremely conservative guidance for future profits and revenues and then destroying that figure with its actual results, will begin offering a range of possible results.

 "In the past we provided a single point estimate that was conservative.
-This quarter and going forward, we are going to provide a range of guidance that we're likely to report within," Oppenheimer said.
+This quarter and going forward, we are going to provide a range of guidance that we're likely to report within," Oppenheimer said twice.

 That note likely scared analysts silly, as the guidance Apple provided was less than their own projections for the current quarter, which they would expect under the previous path for Apple, but not after Oppenheimer's statement.
 Apple reported that it expects to bring in between $41 billion and $43 billion in revenues, while analysts on average expect more than $45 billion, and did not report expected profits.

 "The guidance is not going to be exciting enough to get people to think the worm has turned," Capital Advisors CEO Keith Goddard told Bloomberg.